Dead wood brings new life

 The best snags for cavity-nesters are those with hard sapwood (between bark) and decayed heartwood (inner core) making them hard on the outside and soft in the middle.
 The hard sapwood provides protection from predators and insulation against weather, while the softened heartwood allows easy excavation deep into the snag.
 Many birds avoid very soft snags for nesting because extremely soft wood can be wet or crumbly.
-Strong primary excavators, such as the pileated woodpecker and northern flicker, occasionally select living trees with decayed heartwood because they can penetrate through the sound layer of sapwood and excavate the nest cavity in the soft heartwood.
+Strong primary excavators, such as the pileated woodpecker and red-naped sapsucker, occasionally select living trees with decayed heartwood, such as quacking aspen, because they can penetrate through the sound layer of sapwood and excavate the nest cavity in the soft heartwood.
 Generally, the sapwood remains fairly intact and forms a shell surrounding the decaying heartwood.
 The excavated interior may remain useable for many years by many species.

 Snags in your landscape